berkes/berkes.github.com/src/_posts/2022-09-19-test-x-by-controlling-x.markdown

 ---
-title: "Test X by Controlling X"
+title: '"How do I test X" is almost always answered with "by controlling X"'
 tags: [test, TDD]
 lang: en
 layout: post